AI Cross-Validation

 π Understanding Evaluation Resultsβ

-After the agent responds, the correction model generates evaluation results displayed in a panel below the response.
+After the agent responds, the validation model generates evaluation results displayed in a panel below the response.

 Scoring Metricsβ

-The correction model evaluates responses across three dimensions:
+The validation model evaluates responses across three dimensions:

 | Metric | Description | Score Range |